awsdocs/amazon-ec2-user-guide/doc_source/ebs-restoring-volume.md

 New EBS volumes that are restored from encrypted snapshots are automatically encrypted\.
 You can also encrypt a volume on\-the\-fly while restoring it from an unencrypted snapshot\.
 Encrypted volumes can only be attached to instance types that support EBS encryption\.
 For more information, see [Supported Instance Types](EBSEncryption.md#EBSEncryption_supported_instances)\.

-Because of security constraints, you cannot directly restore an EBS volume from a shared encrypted snapshot that you do not own\.
-You must first create a copy of the snapshot, which you will own\.
-You can then restore a volume from that copy\.
-For more information, see [Encryption and Snapshot Copying](ebs-copy-snapshot.md#creating-encrypted-snapshots)\.

 ## Creating a Volume from a Snapshot<a name="ebs-create-volume-from-snapshot"></a>

 Use the following procedure to create a volume from a snapshot\.